kcartlidge/PermissionServer/README.md

 - Your code needs to provide Permission Server an email address and the URL that the email directs the user to.
 In the background a token will be generated and a confirmation request email sent.
 - When the user clicks that link and comes back into your code you then need to pass Permission Server the email address plus the confirmation code that the user obtains from within their confirmation email.
 Permission Server will then confirm that the confirmation code is one that is correct, current, and issued for that email address.
 - With just two methods you've got proof that the user has access to the email address, leaving you free to either create an account or sign them in to an existing one based on that confirmation.
+  - By using the `context` as described in the 'concerns' section above you gain extra confidence

 `AccountController.cs` (for example)